dotnet/AspNetCore.Docs/aspnet/fundamentals/app-state.rst

 Once the package is installed, Session must be configured in your application's ``Startup`` class.
 Session is built on top of ``IDistributedCache``, so you must configure this as well, otherwise you will receive an error.

-.. note:: If you do not configure at least one ``IDistributedCache`` implementation, you will get an exception stating "Unable to resolve service for type 'Microsoft.Framework.Caching.Distributed.IDistributedCache' while attempting to activate 'Microsoft.AspNetCore.Session.DistributedSessionStore'."
+.. note:: If you do not configure at least one ``IDistributedCache`` implementation, you will get an exception stating "Unable to resolve service for type 'Microsoft.Extensions.Caching.Distributed.IDistributedCache' while attempting to activate 'Microsoft.AspNetCore.Session.DistributedSessionStore'."

 ASP.NET ships with several implementations of ``IDistributedCache``, including an in-memory option (to be used during development and testing only).
 To configure session using this in-memory option add the ``Microsoft.Extensions.Caching.Memory`` package in your project.json file and then add the following to ``ConfigureServices``: